-Jimmi Buscombe is a professional artist based in Warrnambool, on the Great Ocean Road in Victoria, Australia.
-He specialises in photo realistic wildlife art, public art, mural & street art, integrating a range of methods and mediums including paint, ink and pastel to create stunningly life-like representations of his subjects.
+I am a professional artist based in Warrnambool, on the Great Ocean Road in Victoria, Australia.
+I focus my work on highly detailed wildlife art, portraiture, public art, mural & street art, as well as anamorphic 3D art and chalk art.

-Jimmi has been commissioned by councils, clients and organisations both locally and internationally to create portraits, street art and public art of native wildlife, and private commissions.
+I have been commissioned by community groups, councils, private clients and organisations both locally and nationally for many public art projects, as well as private commissions in portraiture, landscape and wildlife art.
 Every piece of artwork is treated with much care and consideration.

-Jimmi is passionate about visual arts and the important role it plays within a healthy, well-functioning community.
-For the past eighteen months, he has been an artist in residence at Lyndoch Living, an aged care facility in Warrnambool, Victoria where he is commissioned to create realistic murals of native Australian plants and animals, essentially bringing nature inside to the residents of Lyndoch.
+Since 2018, I have been an artist in residence at Lyndoch Living, an aged care facility in Warrnambool, Victoria where I am commissioned to create highly detailed murals of native Australian flora and fauna, designed to bring the beauty of nature inside to the residents of Lyndoch Living.
 The works hold much more meaning and value than the end product of a beautiful mural.
-Seats and couches are set up around where Jimmi is painting and the residents are encouraged to sit and talk with Jimmi as he creates his works of art.
-The interaction with the residents is where the real gold of this project occurs, with many residents spending hours a day offering conversation and gentle words of advice.
+Seats and couches are set up around me while I paint, and the residents and visitors are encouraged to sit and talk with me as I create my works of art.
+For me, and I hope the residents too, the interaction is where the real gold of this project occurs, with many residents spending hours a day offering me conversation and gentle words of advice.

 FINALIST IN THE DOUG MORAN NATIONAL PORTRAIT PRIZE 2019

-for his portrait DANDROGYNY, of Warrnambool born dancer and performer Daniel Newell.
+for my portrait DANDROGYNY, of Warrnambool born dancer and performer Daniel Newell.
 DANDROGYNY is currently on tour around Australia as part of the DMNPP exhibition.

 FINALIST IN THE KENNEDY ART PRIZE, SA - KENNEDY ARTS FOUNDATION

-for his portrait DANDROGYNY, of Warrnambool born dancer and performer Daniel Newell.
+for my portrait DANDROGYNY, of Warrnambool born dancer and performer Daniel Newell.

-WINNER - PEOPLE’S CHOICE AWARD - WDEA WARRNIBALD WARRAMBOOL PORTRAIT PRIZE 2018
+PEOPLE’S CHOICE AWARD - WARRNIBALD WARRAMBOOL PORTRAIT PRIZE 2018

-for his portrait MANHOOD, of Warrnambool born dancer and performer Daniel Newell as DANDROGYNY.
+for my portrait MANHOOD, of Warrnambool born dancer and performer Daniel Newell as DANDROGYNY.
 MANHOOD was acquired by the Warrnambool Art Gallery as part of their permanent collection.

-WINNER - WDEA WARRNIBALD WARRAMBOOL PORTRAIT PRIZE 2017
+WINNER - WDEA WARRNIBALD WARRNAMBOOL PORTRAIT PRIZE — 2017

-for his portrait titled JENNIFER AND ROSIE of local legend Jennifer Chambers and her chook Rosie the hen.
+for my portrait titled Jennifer and Rosie of local legend Jennifer Chambers and her chook Rosie the hen.

 public art works